 Unquestionably the earliest structure in Persepolis, the Treasury was constructed in several stages.
 It was conceived by Darius, expanded later during his reign, and further enlarged under Xerxes.
 Originally, this huge building was enclosed by a high, mud-brick wall, and had an entrance on its west side.
 The entrance opened toward a line of small guardhouses, which were followed by three halls with four columns, and one room with two columns.
 Four large halls, two on either side of a long passageway, occupied the center of the building.
 The two halls on the north had thirty-six columns each, while each of the halls on the south was supported by twenty-four columns.
 To the east was a large, open, inner courtyard, surrounded on each side by columned porticos and additional chambers.
 Such was the layout of the Treasury in 507 B.C.

-However, still under the rule of Darius, the Treasury proved too small.
+However, still, under the rule of Darius, the Treasury proved too small.
 It was therefore expanded toward the north by adding two halls, an immense hall with ninety-nine columns, an open courtyard bordered by columned porticos, and a number of auxiliary chambers.
 This expansion enlarged the Treasury to about twice its initial size.
 Another entrance was added to the north wall of the building.
 During Xerxes's reign, part of the western section of the Treasury was demolished to make room for the Harem.
-However, the building was again expanded toward the north, and a huge hall with a hundred columns and several guardrooms were constructed there.
+However, the building was again expanded toward the north, and a huge hall with a hundred columns and several guardrooms was constructed there.
 Perhaps these amendments were undertaken following Darius's plan since Xerxes claims in his inscription that he preserved and added to whatever his father had built.
 This "third" version of the Treasury has been construed from the remains of the mud-brick walls and stone bases of the columns, which have been excavated by archaeologists.
 All the columns in the Treasury had slender wooden shafts sheathed in a layer of painted plaster and set on round or rectangular stone bases.
 Some of the stone elements bear a variety of masons' marks.
 There is no evidence of windows, and the enclosed areas may have been very dark, except for the courts, which were left open to the sky.

 Thus, the courts may be the most favorable place for carrying out the administrative tasks of record-keeping and making inventories.
 In general, the combination of very large halls, smaller chambers, and porticos seems poorly suited for the storage of items in an orderly fashion, or for their easy retrieval.
 The excavation of the building and the study of its artifacts have revealed that the Treasury was an imperial museum with items including gifts from subject lands, objects assembled from conquered cities, and other valuable goods.
 The artifacts recovered from the Treasury fall into a number of categories: tablets concerned with payments to workers, clay labels stamped with seal impressions, cylinder and stamp seals, ritual objects, coins, sculpture, jewelry and ornaments, votive objects, weapons, tools, and utensils.
 Most of this was smashed to bits when the Macedonian soldiers looted and wantonly destroyed the Treasury.
 Historians report that thousands of camels and mules were brought from Susa to let Alexander remove the valuables, of which the silver alone constituted 4,400 kg.